-The med had a No. 23 ranking in 2013-14 while doubles-duo Victor Cabellos and Victor Guimaraes ranked No. 6 in the nation.
+The men had a No. 23 ranking in 2013-14 while doubles-duo Victor Cabellos and Victor Guimaraes ranked No. 6 in the nation.
 The men’s 2013-14 record of 19-7, matched the team’s school record for the most wins, after the team reached 19 victories during the previous season in 2012-13.
 Cabellos and Guimaraes were named first-team doubles for the 2014 men's tennis Peach Belt All-Conference team, while Guimaraes and teammate Gustav Anderson earned PBC All-Academic honors.

-In May, 2012, the Jaguar men advanced out of the Southeast Regional to the NCAA Championships for the first time in the program’s history.
+In May, 2012, the Jaguar men advanced out of the NCAA Southeast Regional to the NCAA Championships for the first time in the program’s history.
 After arriving in Louisville, Ky., the Jags were far from done, winning a pair of matches to reach the Final Four for the first time ever.

 The Jags were ranked as high as No. 12 in 2012-13 and set a new school record for most wins in a season (19).
 In the 2012-13 season, the Jaguar men ended the season in the top-25 for the ITA Division II College Tennis Rankings.
 Senior Jan Labas and Junior Victor Guimaraes also earned Peach Belt Conference All-Academic accolades for their 2013 efforts.

 Senior Bernardo Ferndandes earned All-America honors, the second player in school history to earn the national nod.
 He tallied a 15-8 mark – all at No. 1 singles – and went 3-3 vs. nationally-ranked opponents and was ranked as high as No. 30 in the nation in singles and No. 20 in doubles.